Kiron-Ang/DSC/readme.md

 # DSC: Data Science Coursework

-This repository contains projects and assignments I've completed for data science (DSC) and bioinformatics (BINF) courses at Baylor University.
-I will graduate in December 2025 with a BS in Informatics.
-My major is bioinformatics, hence why I take both data science courses and bioinformatics courses.
-Please contact kiron_ang1@baylor.edu if you have any questions, suggestions, or concerns.
+Welcome to my repository!
+Here, you'll find a collection of projects I’ve independently completed as part of my coursework in Data Science (DSC) and Bioinformatics (BINF) at Baylor University.
+I'm currently working toward my Bachelor of Science in Informatics, with a focus on Bioinformatics, and I'm on track to graduate in December 2025.
+My studies blend data science and bioinformatics, giving me a well-rounded understanding of both fields.

+Have questions, suggestions, or just want to chat?
+Feel free to reach out to me at kiron_ang1@baylor.edu!